sanikakonde/student-performance-prediction/README.md

 ## Machine Learning Model

-Linear Regression was used to predict students' exam scores.
+Linear Regression was used to predict student's exam scores.

 ## Model Performance